deanwampler/deanwampler.github.io/books/programmingscala.md

     </ul>
 </p>

-<p>My goal for the reader is to <em>really</em> know the language, including how features work, the design challenges and coding problems they were introduced to solve.
+<p>My goal for the reader is to <em>really</em> know the language, including the motivations for different Scala features and how they work.
 I want you to learn the common techniques used to solve various design problems, as well as general best practices and idioms.
 There are some more obscure topics that I omit and some advanced topics that I only briefly mention, but you should be expert in Scala when you finish this book.</p>

 <p>To discuss the book, the code examples, etc. use one of the following forums.
 Bug reports (and patches!) are especially welcome:</p>
 <ul>